Youth Development Promoter

-Costa Rican culture is strongly family-oriented and families often expect Volunteers to integrate into and respect their existing family environments.
-After the initial six months in the Volunteer’s community of assignment Volunteers are eligible to live independently if they receive approval by Program Managers and can identify a living situation in the community that meets Peace Corps’ housing criteria.
-Some communities do not have a live-alone option and Volunteers must be open to the possibility of living with a host family during their entire service.
+After the initial 6 months in the community of assignment, PCVs are eligible to live independently if they can identify a living situation in the community that meets PC’s housing criteria & receive PC approval.
+Some communities do not have a live-alone option and PCVs must be open to the possibility of living with a host family during their entire service.

-Most Costa Ricans take great pride in being neat, clean, and well-groomed even on informal occasions.
-Volunteers should follow the example of Costa Ricans at their worksites and in their communities (e.g., clean and ironed clothes, polished shoes, and groomed hair).
-Frequent coordination with government agencies, schools and other professionals require that Volunteers demonstrate a professional attitude and appearance at all times.
-Given the fact that Volunteers are assigned to work in the public school system they have to abide by the dress code and policies set by each institution, which tend to be conservative.
-Volunteers should come prepared to use a business casual dress code while working.
+Most people in CR take great pride in being neat, clean, and well-groomed even on informal occasions.
+PCVs should follow the example of partners at worksites and communities (Ex.: clean, ironed clothes; polished shoes, & groomed hair).
+Work with schools and other professionals require that PCVs demonstrate a professional attitude and appearance at all times.
+PCVs have to abide by the dress code and policies in the public school system, which tend to be conservative.
+PCVs should come prepared to use a business casual dress code while working.

 Learn more about the Volunteer experience in Costa Rica: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.

-After an initial six months in your assigned community, volunteers are eligible to live independently if they receive approval by Program Managers and can identify a living situation in the community that meets Peace Corps’ housing criteria.
-Some communities do not have a live-alone option and all Volunteers, including couples, must be open to the possibility to living with a host family during their entire course of service.
+After an initial six months in your assigned community, Volunteers are eligible to live independently if they receive approval by Program Managers and can identify a living situation in the community that meets Peace Corps’ housing criteria.
+Some communities do not have a live-alone option and all Volunteers, including couples, must be open to the possibility to living with a host family during their entire 27 months of service.

 Does this sound like the position for you?